 Welcome to my teaching blog!
 I am very eager and excited to share my classroom with you.
-My name is Ty Cook and I teach 7th grade life science in Northwest Georgia (just over the state line from Chattanooga, Tennessee).
+My name is Ty Cook and I teach 7th grade life science.
 This is my third year teaching science in the same classroom and I taught social studies at the high school level for one year prior to teaching science.
 My teacher journey has not been a typical path to the classroom.
 My first college degree was a Bachelor’s of Business from the University of Georgia.
 I worked in finance and accounting for a few years (still unsure of what I wanted to truly do).
 I truly value my first degree and work experience, but I knew deep down I was not fulfilled in that profession.
 I had always dreamed of becoming a teacher and one day being able to inspire children the way that I had been inspired by so many incredible teachers along the way.

-I went back to become a teacher and received my Master’s Degree from The University of Tennessee at Chattanooga in 2014.
+I went back to become a teacher and received my Master’s in Education Degree in 2014.
 With the goal of teaching high school social studies, I set out in search of a job.
 After many failed attempts, interviews, and countless rejections, I was approached by a former professor who had an opening at his charter school.
 The position opened up during the last week of summer break at an elementary charter school.
 Although I had never taught elementary school before, I was desperate for a job and interviewed for the 4th grade position.
 Of all the positions I had interviewed for, I felt the least equipped and prepared for this particular one.
 Naturally, I was chosen for the position and began teaching the following week.

 I will never forget my first day teaching.
 My classroom was located in the gym–construction for their school’s expansion had run behind and four teachers were placed in the gym with wall partitions as the only classroom “walls.”
 The noise was unbearably loud and the conditions were not ideal.
 I was given a classroom of students who had looped up with their teacher THREE years in a row due to their behavior.
 She was a phenomenal teacher.
 I on the other hand, was not.
 I floundered in the classroom for weeks, unable to manage my student’s behavior, teach the simplest of lessons, or barely make it through the day without breaking down in tears.
 My anxiety level had never been higher and I felt panic attacks coming on each day as I entered the school.